firoyj/firoyj.github.io/_posts/2023-11-30-smart-contract-events.md

 Create a `.secret` file in the project folder and store your mnemonic phrase securely.

-> If you need assistance generating a mnemonic phrase, use this [resource](https://iancoleman.io/bip39/).
+> If you need assistance to generate a mnemonic phrase, use this [resource](https://iancoleman.io/bip39/).

 ### Step 6: Getting The ABIs

 The ABI file(s) must match your contract(s).
-There are a few ways to obtain ABI files:
+Select one of the options below to obtain ABI files:

 - If you are building your own project, you will likely have access to your most current ABIs.
 - If you are building for a public project, download that project to your local machine and get the ABI by using [truffle compile](https://truffleframework.com/docs/truffle/overview).